jonsimonsen/webaoa/README.md

 simplify testValidity() and functions like readPartial().

 v0.71: Refactor the css file to get rid of more old stuff that is now deprecated.
+-Removed old stuff and fixed some comments in the css file.
+-Made some updates to the JS file.
+Fixed some bugs/errors and cleaned up some code.
+-Made a separate function for the browser compatibility testing.
+-Reordered the functions to have them grouped in a more intuitive way.

+v0.72: Unclear agenda.
+Probably more cleanup.
 -Under development...